 Have you ever felt like you need a change of scenery to relax and refresh but booking a trip to Europe just isn't in the cards right now?
 Staying within Canada can give you a similar experience without all the stress of booking an international trip.
+That's where this weekend guide to Montreal comes in!

 1. Bota Bota